Pablo Martinez Alcaraz

 Contact

-I'm interested in collaborating on research, consultancy, and projects at the intersection of human-centred design and smart systems.
-Whether you're exploring occupant-centric building controls, conducting research, or working on industrial HVAC, I'd be happy to connect.
+I am interested in collaborations across research, consultancy, and applied projects at the intersection of human-centred design and smart systems.
+If you are working on occupant-centric building controls, building automation, architectural technology, or industrial HVAC, I would be glad to connect.

 Find me on